Configure SPF and DKIM With Postfix on Debian 8

 DKIM (DomainKeys Identified Mail) is a system that lets your official mail servers add a signature to headers of outgoing email and identifies your domain’s public key so other mail servers can verify the signature.
 As with SPF, DKIM helps keep your mail from being considered spam.
 It also lets mail servers detect when your mail has been tampered with in transit.

-The instructions for setting up DNS for SPF and DKIM are generic.
-The instructions for configuring the SPF policy agent and OpenDKIM into Postfix should work on any distribution after making respective code adjustments for the package tool and to identify the exact path to OpenDKIM’s socket file in Postfix.
+The DNS instructions for setting up SPF, DKIM and DMARC are generic.
+The instructions for configuring the SPF policy agent and OpenDKIM into Postfix should work on any distribution after making respective code adjustments for the package tool, and identifying the exact path to the Unix socket file.

 sudoprefix.
 For more information on privileges see our Users and Groups guide.